- Homosexuality

 This not only bans drag shows, but any performance from a trans person in public.

-Right to change legal gender in Tennessee is ambiguous.
+Right to change legal gender in Tennessee is illegal.

 Current status